Math symbol insertion

 Code memoryUnicode and Alt-based input still need lookup.

-Nitrax Mathematical Keyboard keeps the math symbols visible on the keys, so you can stay inside Word and keep typing.
+Nitrax Mathematical Keyboard keeps the math symbols visible on the keys, so you can stay inside your editor and keep typing.

 That is a better everyday workflow when you are not trying to typeset a paper, only write math quickly and clearly.